Why Do Pimples Hurt? How to Decrease the Pain AND the Pimple!

 However – pain when squeezing a pimple can also mean you are applying too much pressure and causing more damage – so take it easy!

-For the best way to prevent pimples from forming in the first place, see this page.
+See this page for the best way to prevent pimples from forming in the first place.